Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Methodology

-For this paper, we assign a mathematically constrained normal prior distribution $\mathcal{N}(0,\sigma'')$ on the ARMA weights and implement a ``rejection sampling" approach.
-The scale of the distribution $\sigma''$ is normally set to one as we do not expect the time-series under consideration to be very strongly auto-correlated.
-An initial set of $10^3 \times n_{\text{live}}$ points is sampled from this distribution.
+For this paper, we assign a mathematically constrained normal prior distribution $\mathcal{N}(0,\sigma'')$ to the ARMA weights and implement a ``rejection sampling" approach.
+The scale of the distribution $\sigma''$ is typically set to unity as we do not expect the time series under consideration to be very strongly auto-correlated.
+A sufficiently large set of $n_{\text{live}}$ points is sampled from this distribution.
 The points are tested for stationarity and invertibility by calculating the roots of the AR and MA characteristic polynomials, and imposing the conditions discussed in subsection \ref{stationarity_invertibility}.
 The parameter points passing this test are then added to a pool of valid particles.
 This process is continued iteratively until the desired number of valid live particles $n_{\text{live}}$ is reached in this pool.
 The normal prior distributions on the weights are also constrained to the stationary and invertible regions of the parameter space.

 Table~\ref{tab:prior_table} summarizes the prior distributions assigned to each parameter of the ARIMA model.